iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ## Running in bulk

-A single stage of our ML pipeline was defined and committed into repository.
+A single [stage](/doc/commands-reference/run) of our ML pipeline was created and committed into repository.
 It isn't necessary to commit stages right after their creation.
 You can create a few and commit them to Git together later.

 Let's create the following stages: converting an XML file to TSV, and then separating training and testing datasets: